pippinbarr/super-mario-nothing/info/README.md

 ## Documentation

 * Read the [Process documentation](../process/) for process journal, to do list, and related work
-* Read the [Commit History](https://github.com/pippinbarr/super-mario-nothing/commits/main) for step-by-step information about how the project was built
+* Read the [Commit History](https://github.com/pippinbarr/super-mario-nothing/commits/main) for not-very-interesting step-by-step information about how the project was built
 * Look at the [Code Repository](https://github.com/pippinbarr/super-mario-nothing) for source code etc.

 ## Press